 How to enable Java in Opera

-For you to be able to make Opera work with Chrome extensions, launch Opera and go this web page: Download Chrome Extension.
-This Opera extension will let you download, install and use any extension from the Chrome Web Store in your Opera browser.
-Click or tap on the "+ Add to Opera" button from the top right side of the webpage.
+If you want Java in Opera, first you have to make the IE Tab extension for Chrome to work in Opera.
+To make Opera use with Chrome extensions, launch it and go this web page: Install Chrome Extensions.
+This extension lets you download, install and use any extension from the Chrome Web Store in your Opera browser.
+Click or tap on the "+ Add to Opera" button from the top right side of the page.

-Then, after Download Chrome Extension is installed in your Opera browser, navigate to the IE Tab page from the Chrome Web Store.
-There, click or tap on the “+ Add to Opera" button from the top right.
+Then, after Download Chrome Extension is installed in Opera, navigate to the IE Tab page from the Chrome Web Store.
+Click or tap the "Add to Opera" button from the top right.

-Opera will tell you that to complete the IE Tab installation, you must go to extensions manager and click the install button.
-When that happens, click or tap on the OK button.
+Opera tells you that to complete the installation, you must go to the extensions manager and click the install button.
+First, click OK.